 Current Work & Initiatives

-- Worked with NGI Consulting and the Minnesota Department of Transportation (MnDOT) to produce a that examines the barriers and opportunities to bury HVDC transmission in the highway ROW.
+- Worked with NGI Consulting and the Minnesota Department of Transportation (MnDOT) to produce an analysis that examines the barriers and opportunities to bury HVDC transmission in the highway ROW.
 The following documents supplement topics introduced in the study report:

 - Planning a Coalition to build support among state Departments of Transportation (DOTs), utilities, and governors for the co-location of buried fiber and transmission in highway and interstate ROW.